AuthMe/AuthMeReloaded/docs/config.md

     - 'A1'
     # Do we need to enable automatic antibot system?
     enableAntiBot: true
+    # The interval in seconds
+    antiBotInterval: 5
-    # Max number of players allowed to login in 5 secs
+    # Max number of players allowed to login in the interval
     # before the AntiBot system is enabled automatically
     antiBotSensibility: 10
     # Duration in minutes of the antibot automatic system